FADE: Enabling Federated Adversarial Training on Heterogeneous Resource-Constrained Edge Devices: Federated Adversarial Decoupled Learning

+\cref{theorem:inconsistency} suggests that we can alleviate the objective inconsistency by reducing $\beta_m,\beta'_m,\tilde c_m$ and $\tilde c_m'$ (Regularizing $\Vert \partial \vz_m/\partial \vw_m\Vert$ usually requires second derivative, which introduces high memory and computational overhead, so we do not consider it here).
+Notice that adversarial decoupled learning can guarantee an ($\epsilon_{m},c_M$)-robustness in $\tilde l'_m$ according to \cref{theorem:robustness}, which implies a small $\tilde c_m'$.
+Furthermore, \citet{moosavi2019robustness} shows that adversarial robustness also implies a smoother loss function.
+Therefore, adversarial decoupled learning also leads to a small $\beta'_m$.

+Accordingly, with adversarial decoupled learning, reducing $\beta_m$ and $\tilde c_m$ can effectively alleviate the objective inconsistency, which is also illustrated in \cref{fig:illust}.
+We notice that both $\beta_m$ and $\tilde c_m$ are only related to $\tilde l_m$ parameterized by the auxiliary model $\boldsymbol{\theta}_m$, and \cref{Apx:case} shows that we can reduce $\beta_m$ and $\tilde c_m$ by adding a large weight decay on the auxiliary model when it is simple (e.g., only a linear layer).

-\textbf{Remark 3.} Notice that in Theorem~\ref{theorem2} we do not use any conditions on the difference between $\tilde l$ and $\tilde l_m$, namely, we do not require the auxiliary model to perform as well as the joint model.
-Thus, it is sufficient to use a small auxiliary model with weight decay to mitigate the objective inconsistency.
+\begin{remark} It is noteworthy that we do not use any conditions on the difference between $\tilde l'_m$ and $\tilde l_m$ in both \cref{theorem:robustness} and \cref{theorem:inconsistency} (also \cref{fig:illust}).
+This implies that the auxiliary model is not required to perform as well as the joint backbone model.
+Thus, a simple auxiliary model is sufficient to achieve high joint robustness and low objective inconsistency in adversarial decoupled learning. \end{remark}

-Accordingly, we propose to use the following adversarial locally supervised loss for each module to alleviate the objective inconsistency in adversarial decoupled learning.

-Replacing the original loss function $l_m$ in Eq.~\ref{eq:eeloss} with this improved adversarial locally supervised loss $l_m^{\text{FADE}}$, we get our Federated Adversarial Decoupled learning (FADE) framework, which is summarized in Algorithm~\ref{alg:fade}.

-\paragraph{Trade-off Between Objective Consistency and Robustness}As we mentioned in Section~\ref{Subsec:advdgl}, a larger $\mu_m$, i.e., the smallest eigenvalue of the Hessian of $\tilde l_m(\vz_{m},y)$ in $\vz_m$, will introduce stronger robustness.
-However, we decrease the eigenvalue of the Hessian when we apply large weight decay to mitigate the objective inconsistency (See Appendix~\ref{Apx:case} for more details).
-Therefore, the value of $\lambda_m$ balances the natural accuracy (objective consistency) and the adversarial accuracy (robustness).